Nitty Gritty

 Other ways to use values multiple times

-dup and mdup are ways to use a value more than once.
-Iogii could provide functions like dupm, which would apply the block to the second copy, but this wouldn't be useful that often (only when you need to put values before the arg using the rotation trick), and besides this strategy can have the downside of sometimes requiring ! and >.
+, which would apply the function to the second copy, but this wouldn't be useful that often (only when you need to put values before the arg using the rotation trick), and besides this strategy can have the downside of sometimes requiring !

 So there are a couple of other methods which will often be more convenient: